 1. Do crafts.

 Crafts are always a constructive way to entertain children, giving them an opportunity to express their creativity and develop their motor skills.
-For a seasonal theme, make a May Day basket or paint Easter eggs.
+If you’re looking to keep it seasonally themed, consider this Bunny Ears Headband or make this March Madness Basketball Candy Bouquet.

 Give your home a new look after you get rid of the clutter with a spring cleaning.
+Get your kids to help with these Printable Spring Cleaning Checklists for kids.
 Removable wall decals are an easy way for kids to personalize their bedroom.
 For affordable touches in the kitchen and bath, let kids help pick out dishtowels and novelty soaps with flowers and birds or other spring themes.

 3. Prepare healthy meals.